anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

 .. image:: ../../../_static/img/flow/how-tos/split.jpg
    :alt: Split PDF flow

-Below is a step by step description for the flow.
+Below is a step by step description of the flow.

 Splitting a PDF file
 -------------------